randy-rebucas/clinic-management/docs/TENANT_ONBOARDING.md

 # Tenant Onboarding Process

-This guide explains how to onboard a new tenant (clinic) into the multi-tenant clinic management system.
+This guide explains how to onboard a new tenant (clinic) into the multi-tenant MyClinicSoft system.

 ## Overview